A short history of Peace in Scouting

 The Messengers of Peace Support Fund

-The Messengers of Peace Support Fund was established for financially supporting Scouts worldwide in implementing MoP projects that fall into one of
+The Messengers of Peace Support Fund was established for financially supporting Scouts worldwide in implementing MoP projects that fall into one of the following categories:

 - Strengthening capacity (e.g. projects for renewing an NSO’s youth programme, or providing training for Adults in Scouting)